MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry-analytics-queries.md

 ### Dialog completion

 Once you set the telemetry client for a dialog, the dialog (and its children) will emit some default telemetry data, such as _started_ and _completed_.
-This example can be used to measure the *completed* dialogs relative to *started* dialogs.
-If the number of dialogs started is greater than the number completed, some of your users are not completing the dialog flow.
-This can be used as a starting point in identifying and troubleshooting any potential dialog logic.
-It can also be used to identify the more popular and less frequented dialogs.
+This example can be used to measure the _completed_ dialogs relative to _started_ dialogs.
+If the number of dialogs started is greater than the number completed, some of your users aren't completing the dialog flow.
+You can use this query to help you identify and troubleshoot any potential dialog logic.
+It can also be used to identify which dialogs are most and least frequently used.

 > [!TIP]
 > If your create your bot using tools such as [Power Virtual Agents](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) or [Composer](/composer/), you will want to use the adaptive dialog version of each query.